saboyagustavo/responsive-web-design/css-flexbox/flexbox-challenges.md

 > - [x] Use the flex-direction Property to Make a Row
 > - [x] Apply the flex-direction Property to Create Rows in the Tweet Embed
 > - [x] Use the flex-direction Property to Make a ColumnPassed
-> - [] Apply the flex-direction Property to Create a Column in the Tweet Embed
+> - [x] Apply the flex-direction Property to Create a Column in the Tweet Embed
+> - [] Align Elements Using the justify-content Property